youssef50/youssef50/README.md

 📝 I work at Oracle, managing a group of SREs in the Health Care Global Business Unit.

-🌮 I have lived in Boston since 1994.
+🌮 I have lived in Boston, MA.
 I love soccer aka "Football", nice food, traveling and work.

 💬 Some of the things I like to talk about: